CSX in Kentucky

 CSX and the Community

-- CSX sponsored a City Year service day in Louisville.
+- CSX sponsored City Year service days in Louisville.
 Through its partnership with City Year, CSX brings its emphasis on safety and excellence to directly impact communities across the country.

 - CSX has designated Kentucky Transpark – Lot 6, in Bowling Green as a “Select Site,” a rail-served, ready-to-build location for industrial development and expansion.
 The “Select Site” program is part of CSX’s network-wide economic development initiative.

-- In 2012, CSX contributed $425,000 to national organizations and those in Kentucky, including National Safe Place and the Cabbage Patch Settlement House.
+- In 2013, CSX contributed nearly $410,000 to organizations in Kentucky, including National Safe Place, Operation Brightside and Kentucky Operation Lifesaver.

 ** This figure includes current and former employees.